 Our school offers Bachelor of Science degrees in computer science, information technology, cybersecurity, cyber operations and our newest undergraduate program is in cybersecurity engineering, the first of its kind in the state of Georgia.
 At the graduate level, we offer a Master of Science degree in Information Security Management as well as a Master of Science degree in Computer Science with a research thesis and course based options.
-We have also developed a Doctor of Philosophy program planned for 2021.
-Our enrollment is at an all-time high with close to 600 students pursuing undergraduate and graduate degrees.
+We are looking forward to welcoming the first cohort of students in our new Doctor of Philosophy in Computer and Cyber Sciences program this fall.
+Our enrollment is at an all-time high with over 700 students pursuing undergraduate and graduate degrees.

 Our faculty has doubled in the last 18 months as we continue building our research momentum and develop new degree programs.
 We started the 2020-2021 academic year with 27 full-time faculty, most of whom have joined us recently.
 Our goal is to recruit an additional 15 new faculty members to join our growing school in the next two years.

 Augusta, Georgia, is becoming the destination for cybersecurity in the United States.
 We're located at the center of a number of academic, governmental and corporate entities critical to the nation's cyber security, including the U.S. Army Cyber Center of Excellence, the National Security Agency, Savannah River National Laboratory and as of 2021, U.S. Army Cyber Command.
 In 2018, the State of Georgia created the Georgia Cyber Center, an over $100 million investment, the largest such investment in the nation.
 Located in Downtown Augusta, the Georgia Cyber Center is a state-of-the-art, 320,000 square foot facility, bringing together several public and private sector organizations.
 The Cyber Center is the headquarters of the School of Computer and Cyber Sciences.